snphillips/LED-Candle/README.md

 `git clone https://github.com/snphillips/led-candle.git`

-- Connect the Pro Trinket into your computer.
-The instructions below assume you connected it using USB.
+- Connect the Adafruit ItsyBitsy into your computer via USB (ensure it's a USB data cable).

 - Using the Arduino IDE, open `led-candle.ino`.

-- Select the Pro Trinket 5V/16MHz (USB) or Pro Trinket 3V/12MHz (USB) board (depending on which version you have) from the Tools->Board menu.
+- Select Adafruit ItsyBitsy MO Express from the Tools->Board menu.
   Next go into the Tools -> Programmer menu and select the USBtinyISP programmer.

-- Upload `led-candle.ino` to the Pro Trinket board by pressing the tiny button on the Pro Trinket.
+- Upload `led-candle.ino` to the Adafruit ItsyBitsy MO Express board by pressing the tiny button on the Adafruit ItsyBitsy MO Express.
 Within eight seconds, select Sketch > Upload Using Programmer.
 Wait until you see the message "Done uploading".
   If your code uploaded successfully, at the end of the output message you'll see a paragraph like this:

-`Sketch uses 21632 bytes (75%) of program storage space.
-Maximum is 28672 bytes.
-Global variables use 506 bytes of dynamic memory.`
+`Verify successful
+Done in 3.607 seconds
+writeWord(addr=0xe000ed0c,value=0x5fa0004)`

-Nothing will happen yet, but now the code is on your Pro Trinket.
+Nothing will happen yet, but now the code is on your Adafruit ItsyBitsy MO Express.

 ## How to Assemble Hardware